Spend a weekend in...The Roseland Peninsula

 The Roseland Peninsula has been designated part of Cornwall’s Area of Outstanding Natural Beauty for the quality of its landscape and coastal scenery.
 It is home to picturesque fishing villages, leading to the coast and St Mawes, a fashionable village curving around a sheltered bay.
 It is popular with walkers, wildlife enthusiasts, yachtsmen, windsurfers and canoeists.

-The area is bordered by the Fal Estuary to the west and the Atlantic to the east.
+The area is bordered by the Fal Estuary to the west and the St Austell Bay to the east.

 The beaches in the Roseland are lovely wide open stretches of sand but are rarely crowded.
 The Tavern and Summer beaches that are on either side of St Mawes harbour, are excellent for swimming and families.
-Porthcurnick Beach is north of Portscatho and is Good Beach Guide Recommended 2014.
-It is a beautiful south east facing sandy cove, owned by the National Trust with many rockpools for children to explore.
-Further south is Portscatho, it is a scenic village beach facing east on the beautiful Roseland peninsula overlooking Gerrans Bay close to the village harbour.
+Porthcurnick Beach is north of the pretty harbour and village at Portscatho.
+It's a beautiful south east facing sandy cove, owned by the National Trust with many rockpools for children to explore.
+Portscatho village faces east overlooking Gerrans Bay and has a scattering of self-catering properties and a popular pub.

-Near to the Roseland there are many popular gardens that are a must visit.
+On the Roseland there are many popular gardens that are a must visit, including Caerhays.
 The Lost Gardens of Heligan is a mysterious garden and estate offer with over 200 acres for exploration.
 You can also enjoy Trelissick Gardens that is perched at the head of the Fal Estuary, Trelissick Gardens boasts jaw-dropping views and a huge array of plant species.
 An inspirational garden with varied woodland planting, mixed borders with bright summer and autumn flowers together with exotic perennials.

 Charming Fishing Villages

-Portscatho is just one of the many lovely fishing villages to explore on the Roseland.
-It used to be one of the centres of the pilchard industry and is a great place to discover.
+Portscatho and Gorran Haven are just two of the many lovely fishing villages to explore on the Roseland.
+Mevagissey was once the centre of the pilchard industry and is a great place to discover with its narrow streets and old fishermans cottages.
 St Mawes is the principal village on the Roseland Peninsula, it is a centre for a range of watersports activities.
 St Mawes is a picturesque harbour with a small fishing fleet and an interesting heritage.
 It is linked to Falmouth by the St Mawes Ferry which runs year round across the harbour.

 Learn about the history of the area